Finnish nationalism: Social movements

+Russia policy affected the unity of the Finnish Party over the decades.
+Most of its representatives were conservatives who generally viewed Russia favorably, since Emperor Alexander II had strengthened the position of the Finnish language.
+By contrast, the party's liberal members became critical of Russia during the years of oppression.
+The conservatives advocated a policy of compliance toward Nicholas II, while the liberals broke away in 1905 to form the Young Finnish Party.

+The first half of the 20th century saw significant "language strife" - debates, protests, and campaigns in universities, public offices, and cultural life to expand the use of Finnish and reduce Swedish dominance.

-Educating the Finns in national identity
+Educating the Finns in National Identity

+Institutions

+The Finnish Literature Society was founded in 1831 to promote Finnish literature.

-Schools
+Schools and Universities

 Under Russian rule there was a strong grass-roots informal people's enlightenment, based on the Society for the Advancement of Popular Education, run by Swedish elites.
 It promoted folk high schools teaching in Finnish and youth movements with lessons centered around patriotic and nationalist themes.
 The Swedish elites after 1850 also promoted public festivals with patriotic themes, hoping to both instill nationalism and draw the Finnish-speaking peasants and workers away from socialist movements that downplayed nationalism.
 Team sports and rowing competitions became favorite attractions, and all the festivals began with speeches.

 When independence came, the schools were redesigned to instill Finnish nationalism.
 Jokela and Linkola (2013) examined the photographs in Finnish geography textbooks and tourist guides in the 1920s and conclude they were an integral part of the everyday teaching of nationalism.
 Finnish writers, intellectuals and academics saw themselves as part of the authoritative system or "state idea" that represented the entire national territory.

-Media
+Finnish language societies and academic bodies throughout the 20th century developed standards for "proper" Finnish, advocated purism, and established Finnish-medium instruction in schools and universities.

+In 1898, the year of the founding of the Limited Company for the Advancement of Higher Commercial Education, Finnish-minded representatives of cultural and economic life decided to establish a new institution to provide higher business education in the Finnish language.
+The school prospered, and in 1911 its matriculation classes were reorganized into the predecessor of Aalto University School of Business, the Helsinki School of Economics.

+Arts

 In the days of Russian rule, music and opera became vehicles for the expression of nationalism.
 Jean Sibelius (1865–1957) especially used traditional Finnish folk tunes as the basis of nationalistic compositions.
-Nationalist painters were for example Akseli Gallen-Kallela.
+Nationalist painters were for example Akseli Gallen-Kallela, Albert Edelfelt, and Edvard Isto.

 Independent Finland used its postage stamps to help construct national narrative, a collective memory, and its self-image.
 Everyone used stamps routinely so it was an inexpensive way to reach the entire population with a popular heroic version of the national story.
 The stamps provided a simplified visual history of the evolution of the Finnish state, nation and society.